gcodenowski/dotfiles/README.md

 - SIP (System Integrity Protection) **doesn't** need to be disabled for this yabai config to work.
-- Shortcuts managed in /.config/skhd/skhdrc
+- Shortcuts managed in .config/skhd/skhdrc
-- App exceptions, mouse bindings & default settings managed in /.config/yabai/yabairc
+- App exceptions, mouse bindings & default settings managed in .config/yabai/yabairc
+- Instant space switching is achieved via [this tool](https://github.com/jurplel/InstantSpaceSwitcher)

+### skhd

+skhd with [hyperkey](https://hyperkey.app) is used to add shortcuts for managing applications

 ---